ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Field `extension_type` indicates the type of extension, and `extension_data` contains the opaque encoding of the extension.

-Extensions are mandatory to implement.
+Extensions are mandatory to support.
 Unrecognized extensions are handled as specified in {{input-share-validation}}.

 ## Verifying and Aggregating Reports {#aggregate-flow}